 Shade is a cooler color temperature than open sun, so you’ll need to adjust your white balance to counteract the bluer light.
 Although you can do this in camera or in post production, it’s best practice to get as much as possible right in camera.

 Narrow alleys are great for open shade photos and for channelling light to enhance form.
 See the white wall at the end of the alley and the other on camera right?
-I used flash to backlight her and bounce off the walls for fill light on my subject.
-My light was placed where I stood to take the alley shot on the left.
+I used flash to backlight my subject and bounce off the walls for fill light.
+I placed my light where I stood to take the alley shot on the left.

 Because open shade can be very flat lighting, it doesn’t enhance the form of your subject.
-It’s the play of light and shadow that gives a subject form and interest.
+Light, and in particular the play of light and shadow across a subjects features gives a subject form and creates interest.

 However, with just a few very simple tweaks to control the light, you can start creating above average open shade photos for pro level results.

-Two techniques that anyone can use to enhance form:
+Two techniques that anyone can use to enhance form in photos:

 - Add light